 1. Enables fast and direct communication

-Out of all available marketing channels, SMS is by far the fastest and most direct, if you have set up an opt-in subscriber service then all the customers will be willing to receive immediate updates from your business.
+Out of all available marketing channels, SMS text messaging is by far the fastest and most direct; if you have set up an opt-in subscriber service then all the customers will be willing to receive immediate updates from your business.

-Whether you’re trying to reach customers or employees, texts offer a quick solution.
-They’re sent and delivered almost instantly, giving you a way to communicate in real-time.
-Texts are best for distributing time-sensitive information like PIN code notifications, appointment or payment reminders and emergency alerts (such as weather and travel warnings).
+Whether you are trying to reach customers or employees, text messages offer a quick solution.
+They are sent and delivered almost instantly, giving you a way to communicate in real time.
+SMS alerts are best for distributing time-sensitive information like PIN code notifications, payment or appointment reminders, and emergency alerts (such as weather and travel warnings).

-Even though SMS is one of the oldest features in mobile phone technology, it’s still widely used and appreciated by individuals.
+Even though SMS is one of the oldest features of mobile phone technology, it is still widely used and appreciated by individuals.
 In a poll conducted on Android Authority, 72.3% of respondents said they still send text messages to their contacts, despite the rise of alternative messaging apps.

 Because SMS delivery relies on a cellular connection rather than the internet, texts can be transmitted to someone’s phone even if they’re in a remote area with no wi-fi.
 Here’s a common scenario.
 Imagine the internet goes down at the office, and you need to get a message to colleagues off-site urgently.
 A text alert is ideal in this business situation.

 It’s also worth noting that there are still 1.08 billion people in the world that use a feature phone (basic cell phone) rather than a smartphone with a complex operating system.
 SMS is most likely the only form of messaging on those basic devices.